VMadhuranga/etch-a-sketch/README.md

 TODO:

 - Instead of hovering to draw inside sketch add click to draw
-- Add clear feature
+- Add clear sketch feature
-- Fix create new sketch below the current sketch
 - Rather than a simple color change from black to white, each interaction should randomize the square’s RGB value entirely